Cascoda/cascoda-sdk/docs/reference/cascoda-uart-if.md

 ## Implementations

-The Cascoda SDK contains two implementations of this interface, one for baremetal platforms, and one for posix systems.
-For the Cascoda implementations of this interface, see ``posix/ca821x-posix/source/uart-exchange`` and ``baremetal/cascoda-bm-driver/source/cascoda_serial_uart.c``.
+The Cascoda SDK contains three implementations of this interface, one for baremetal platforms, one for posix systems, and one for Windows.
+For the Cascoda implementations of this interface, see ``posix/ca821x-posix/source/uart-exchange.c`` (posix), ``posix/ca821x-posix/source/uart-exchange-windows.c`` (Windows) and ``baremetal/cascoda-bm-driver/source/cascoda_serial_uart.c`` (baremetal).

 ## UART Characteristics